The college years create some of the most eventful and memorable chapters in students’ lives.

 Unfortunately, sexual assaults happen everywhere, including college campuses.
 On American college campuses it’s reported that 1 in 5 female students have been sexually assaulted.

 Women aren’t the only college students that are sexually assaulted.
 Male college students are said to be at risk as well, but at a rate of three times less than female students.

 Sadly, about 90% of campus sexual assaults are reported by the victim.

-12. College Grad Stats Show that First-Generation College Students Go to Two-Year Colleges.
+12. First-Generation College Students Go to Two-Year Colleges.